 Mobile Recruitment Trends

-In a recent webinar presentation hosted by WeRK.ph, Assessment Innovation COO Mark DeRugeriis outlined the various mobile recruitment trends, specifically on how mobile has changed recruiting and what mobile recruitment can do for the company looking for the right talent.
-He also detailed the best practices in mobile recruiting, how to create a mobile recruiting strategy and what to consider when implementing a mobile solution.
+In a recent webinar presentation hosted by WeRK.ph, Assessment Innovation COO Mark DeRugeriis outlined the various mobile recruitment trends.
+Specifically, how mobile has changed recruiting and what mobile recruitment can do for the company looking for the right talent.
+He also detailed the best practices in mobile recruiting, and how to create a mobile recruiting strategy.
+And what to consider when implementing a mobile solution.

-The webinar presentation from DeRugeriis highlights approaches that leverage technology and artificial intelligence, data analytics and social media, as well as video interview and test assessments in conducting mobile recruitment strategies.
+The webinar presentation from DeRugeriis highlights approaches that leverage technology and artificial intelligence, data analytics and social media.
+Also, there’s video interview and test assessments in conducting mobile recruitment strategies.

 The mobile space has indeed changed the paradigm for recruiting.
-With more avenues in cyberspace, it may now be easier to reach these job candidates – but at the same time has made the task of recruitment a lot trickier.
-But there’s no doubt that the light is clearer at the end of the tunnel, a road less taken in the years pre-mobile.
+With more avenues in cyberspace, it may now be easier to reach these job candidates.
+At the same time, it has made the task of recruitment a lot trickier.
+But there’s no doubt that the light is clearer at the end of the tunnel.
+This has been a road less taken in the years pre-mobile.